-5 Steps To Know Your Value and Self-Worth
+5 Steps To Knowing Your Self-Worth And Valuing Yourself

 You’ve probably experienced this more times than you liked: a boss, a lover, a friend, or even a member of your family treating you unfairly.
-And in these instances, you tend to point blame at the other and ignore the role played by not knowing your value or self-worth.
+In these instances, you tend to point blame at the other and ignore the role played by not knowing your self-worth.

 It is easy to forget that you get, in return, exactly what you put out into the world.
 The energy, attitude, and confidence you set out every day are usually the terms on which others will deal with you.
 They are the currency with which others transact with you.